Skip to main content

 Sound Rules for Social Media Posts

 An experienced personal injury or wrongful death lawyer may ask you to refrain from further online posting but should never ask you to hide, clean-up or remove posts, messages or photos which you or someone you know has already posted.
-The following are a few good common sense rules to abide by if you are involved in a personal injury claim:
+The following are common sense rules to abide by if you have a personal injury claim:

 1. Do not talk about your case to anyone except your attorney;